-How to Get Your First Job in IT?
+How to Get Your First Job in Tech?
 And How Important Is It to Have a Good Resume?

-A recruiter’s acquaintance with a candidate begins with a resume, and, unfortunately, often ends at this stage.
-Here is a list of the points where newbies usually make mistakes: they don’t pay attention to their LinkedIn profile, they don’t draw up a CV correctly, they write more than two pages, they don’t proofread for mistakes, and they leave unnecessary information.
+A recruiter’s acquaintance with a candidate begins with a resume and, unfortunately, often ends at this stage.
+Here is a list of the points where newbies usually make mistakes: they ignore their LinkedIn profile, they don’t draw up a CV correctly, they write more than two pages, they don’t proofread for errors, and they leave unnecessary information.

 LinkedIn